 Testing Procedures

-Steps in undertaking a capillary blood glucose test with a glucometer are outlined below.
+The steps involved in performing a CBG test with a glucometer are outlined below.[3][15]

-Remove the glucose testing strip from its container without touching the sensor tip.
-Next, insert the glucose testing strip into the glucometer; this often leads to the glucometer turning itself on.
+- Remove the glucose test strip from its container without touching the sensor tip.
+Insert the test strip into the glucometer; on most devices, this activates the meter automatically.[15]

-Firmly apply the lancet to the sample collection site and release the trigger on the lancet to pierce the skin.
+- Firmly apply the lancet device to the selected puncture site and release the trigger to pierce the skin.[15]

-Recommendations are to wipe away the first drop of blood with clean gauze or tissue as this drop of blood may contain intracellular or interstitial fluid or be hemolyzed, both of which could affect the blood sample.
-Applying gentle downward pressure close to the puncture site may facilitate blood flow and collection of the second drop of blood.
+- Wipe away the first drop of blood with clean gauze or tissue, as it may contain intracellular or interstitial fluid or be hemolyzed, which can affect the accuracy of the result.[15][17][18]
+Apply gentle pressure near the puncture site to facilitate blood flow and the formation of the second drop of blood.[15]

-Place the glucometer down and cover the skin puncture site with clean gauze or tissue.
-Pressure may be applied to stop further bleeding from the puncture site.
+- Place the glucometer on a flat surface and cover the puncture site with clean gauze or tissue.
+Apply gentle pressure to stop further bleeding.[15]

 Results, Reporting, and Critical Findings